-The trucking industry has been more or less the same over the past half century, little changed by major technology advancements we have witnessed in other core parts of the economy such as medicine and information technology.
-Autonomous trucking (also known "self-driving trucks") is emerging as the most disruptive change in our lifetime, and it will transform the industry as we know it today.
+The trucking industry has been more or less the same over the past half-century, little changed by major technology advancements we have witnessed in other core parts of the economy such as medicine and information technology.
+Autonomous trucking (also known as "self-driving trucks") is emerging as the most disruptive change in our lifetime, and it will transform the industry as we know it today.

 Artificial intelligence is created by programmers "teaching" computers how something works.
-This involves showing the computer a lot of data (for instance, millions of hours of videos with trucks driving on a road), and over time the computer learns from these data (similar to how your brain neurons change when you learn a new task).
-After a lot of training and time the computer becomes "intelligent" with that given task because it has seen that task performed many other times, and learned what works and what does not work.
+This involves showing the computer a lot of data (for instance, millions of hours of videos with trucks driving on the road), and over time the computer learns from these data (similar to how your brain neurons change when you learn a new task).
+After a lot of training and time, the computer becomes "intelligent" with that given task because it has seen that task performed many other times and learned what works and what does not work.

 Artificial intelligence in self-driving cars and trucks collects data input from cameras, LIDAR, and other sensors, similar to how our brain collects information from what we see, hear and smell.
 It then interprets the data (for instance, "that looks like a red stop sign") to understand the environment, then it makes a decision of what to do in that environment ("it's a stop sign, I should start braking").

 Computer vision powered by YOLO

 There is a common fear among some drivers today that autonomous driving will take their jobs.
 The truth is, nobody knows for sure, but many industry experts believe it is decades away at the earliest (if at all).